unikazLG/myntra-ui-clone/README.md

 # myntra-ui-clone🖥️🧩
-A Myntra-inspired👗👟 e-commerce website UI built using pure HTML and CSS
+A Myntra-inspired👗👟💄 e-commerce website UI built using pure HTML and CSS